CSTR-Edinburgh/CSTR-Edinburgh.github.io/_posts/2016-10-22-install-merlin.md

 ### Step2: Install Python dependencies
     $ pip install -r requirements.txt

-If you are looking for some instructions on using python virtual environment, please follow below steps:
+If you are not a root user and looking for some instructions on using python virtual environment, please follow below steps:

 #### Create working space
     $ mkdir ~/myproject